qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 What analysis shall be done in which level?
 ===========================================

 The safety analysis (DFA and FMEA) shall consider the architectural elements on different levels.
-The DFA is a deductive analysis that starts with top level elements and identifies possible effects for it.
-The FMEA is an inductive analysis that starts with known causes and analysis their possible effects.
-The combination of both methods it shall be ensured that all potential fault models are identified and addressed.

-1. **Feature Platform Level**: At this level, the focus is on the overall feature architecture to analyse if there are failures that effects more than one feature.
+1. **Platform Level**: At this level, the focus is on the overall feature architecture to analyse if there are failures that effects more than one feature.

     | **Example DFA:** Dependencies between features shall be analysed.
 This could be the usage of modules by different features, shared libraries or shared services.
 A common cause failure could be a erroneous signal that effects the behavior of several functions.
-    | **Example FMEA:** The interactions between two or more features shall be analysed.
-This might be a unintended sent of a message that violates the safety goals or safety requirements of fwo or more features.

 2. **Feature Level**: This level involves a more detailed analysis of individual components within the feature.
 The analysis shall consider the internal structure of components and their interactions with other components in the feature.